 - Communicating our vision to children, staff, parents, carers and governors at all opportunities.
-This is clearly stated in our prospectus, on our website, referred to in all policies and in our home school agreement. - Actively seeking views of children and parents about our school through a variety of different formats.
-These include questionnaires to all stakeholders, pupils, staff, parents and governors, parent forum, pupil parliament, school council. - Actively participating in community events e.g. St. Piran Parade, Mazey Day parades, choir singing to support local community groups and charities. - Supporting local, national and international charities. - Celebrating achievements of children with parent/carers.
+This is clearly stated in our prospectus, on our website, referred to in policies and in our Home School agreement. - Actively seeking views of children and parents about our school through a variety of different formats.
+These include our annual 360° survey of all stakeholders including pupils, staff, parents and governors as well as opportunities for pupils to have their voice heard such as the pupil parliament and the school council. - Actively participating in community events such as the St Piran Parade, Mazey Day parades and the choir singing to support local community groups and charities. - Holding events, exhibitions etc out in the community and providing links with the children directly with the wider community. - Providing opportunities to invite the local community into our school for events such as end-of-term exhibitions, sharing assemblies and Friends of Alverton School activities such as the Summer Fair.

+- Supporting local, national and international charities. - Celebrating achievements of children with parent/carers.